LWE

 AttributeMLIR TypeDescription

-ring::mlir::heir::polynomial::RingAttrAn attribute specifying a ring.
+ring::mlir::heir::polynomial::RingAttran attribute specifying a polynomial ring

 Operands: